 As my focus this month is all about slowing down and creating a simpler life, it makes sense before we get too far into the month to delve a bit into the reasoning.
 Why is this such a desire for so many of us?
-If you look around, most people are living a busy, full life – and we have been conditioned to think that this is normal and a indication of success.
+If you look around, most people are living a busy, full life – and we have been conditioned to think that this is normal and an indication of success.
 But is it really?
-Are we so busy that we are missing the important moments?
+Are we so busy that we are missing important moments?
 Missing the journey?
 If life has gotten THAT busy, then I say YES, we ARE too busy.

 A great analogy is a road trip.
 Some people like to get in the car, buckle down and get to their destination.
 No stopping.
-Others enjoy taking their time driving, stopping at interesting points along the way – they are fully engaged in the entire journey.
+Others enjoy taking their time driving, and stopping at interesting points along the way – they are fully engaged in the entire journey.
 Is one method better than the other?
 Maybe not for a vacation, but if you take that perspective and apply it to everyday life, I think there IS an apparent “better” way.
-Personally, I want to be someone who enjoys the WHOLE trip, drive and all.
+Personally, I want to be someone who enjoys the WHOLE trip, drive, and all.
 I don’t want to be at the end of my life realizing I was so busy every day “getting somewhere” that I missed the journey.

 That is probably MY biggest why.
 However, there are other great reasons to consider slowing your pace a bit and enjoying a simpler life, such as: